DeALOG: Decentralized Multi-Agents Log-Mediated Reasoning Framework: Control Flow Details

 \paragraph{Summarization Trigger.} After these specialist agents act, the SummarizingAgent is invoked.
-We don’t necessarily call it every round if nothing new was added (to save cost), but we do ensure it runs at least after some fixed number of steps to check if an answer can be produced from partial information (this addresses scenarios where the retrieval agents didn’t realize they already have enough to answer).
+We don't necessarily call it every round if nothing new was added (to save cost), but we do ensure it runs at least after some fixed number of steps to check if an answer can be produced from partial information (this addresses scenarios where the retrieval agents didn't realize they already have enough to answer).
 The SummarizingAgent may output a final answer or a progress summary.
-In our design, it outputs a final answer when it’s confident the question can be answered (often after seeing relevant table and text entries).
-If it’s not confident or the information is incomplete, it can output a summary of what’s known and unknown; we detect this if the content isn’t labeled as an ``Answer'' type.
+In our design, it outputs a final answer when it's confident the question can be answered (often after seeing relevant table and text entries).
+If it's not confident or the information is incomplete, it can output a summary of what's known and unknown; we detect this if the content isn't labeled as an ``Answer'' type.

-\paragraph{Optional Re-Engagement.} If the SummarizingAgent indicates missing info (or we detect ambiguity), we can loop again, allowing the retrieval agents to use that summary as new context.
-This is a form of re-engagement – the agents get a second chance, now with a clearer target (the summary might explicitly mention what piece of info is needed).
-We trigger re-engagement either when SummarizingAgent outputs an ``I don’t have X'' or when VerificationAgent flags an issue.
-Ambiguity detection can be done by scanning the SummarizingAgent’s output for phrases like ``not sure'' or by a simple classification (we trained a prompt that evaluates if the answer is complete).
-These heuristics worked well: re-engagement triggered in about 15\% of cases, often resolving the issue by the second try.
-We also limit to one re-engagement to avoid loops.
+\paragraph{Optional Re-Engagement.} If the SummarizingAgent indicates missing info or ambiguity, we loop again, allowing retrieval agents to use the summary as new context.
+This re-engagement gives agents a second chance with a clearer target.
+We trigger re-engagement when the SummarizingAgent outputs ``I don't have X'' or the VerificationAgent flags an issue.
+Ambiguity is detected by scanning for phrases like ``not sure'' or using a classification prompt to evaluate completeness.
+These heuristics worked well: re-engagement was triggered in about 15\% of cases, often resolving the issue by the second try.
+We limit to one re-engagement to avoid loops.

-\paragraph{Stopping Criteria.} The loop ends when the SummarizingAgent’s answer passes verification (if enabled), or when no agent has anything new to add (\texttt{updated} remains false through a full cycle), or when a safety limit of steps is reached.
-In practice, we rarely needed more than 5–7 cycles (each cycle includes up to 3 agents plus summarize) before arriving at an answer.
+\paragraph{Stopping Criteria.} The loop ends when the SummarizingAgent's answer passes verification (if enabled), or when no agent has anything new to add (\texttt{updated} remains false through a full cycle), or when a safety limit of steps is reached.
+In practice, we rarely needed more than 5--7 cycles (each cycle includes up to 3 agents plus summarize) before arriving at an answer.
 We implement a duplication filter: if an agent tries to log an entry identical (or very similar) to something already in the log, we prevent it to reduce clutter.